MakanFar/CryptoScout/README.md

-# untitled
+# Crypto Scout

-A new Flutter project.
+Crypto market tracker for Android and IOS.

-## Getting Started
+## In construction ....

 This project is a starting point for a Flutter application.